danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coretelemetry.md

 ### Data Flow

-1.  **Log Ingestion**: CoreRL services send structured logs to the `CoreTelemetry` API server via HTTP POST requests.
+1.  **Log Ingestion**: RLTune services (including the CoreRL service) send structured logs to the `CoreTelemetry` API server via HTTP POST requests.
 2.  **Metric Polling**: A background worker in the `Cloud Forwarder` periodically polls the TimescaleDB database to retrieve the latest agent performance metrics.
 3.  **Local Buffering**: The API server writes the incoming logs to a local file-based buffer.
 The polled metrics are also written to a separate buffer.
 4.  **Cloud Ingestion**: The `Cloud Forwarder` reads from the buffer files, batches the data, and sends it to a public-facing AWS API Gateway endpoint.